Praise be to Allah.

 Guide us along the straight path,

-the path of those who have received your grace;
+the path of those on whom You have bestowed Your Grace,

 Upon completing the recitation of Surah Al-Fatihah, you may read any memorised surah of your preference.
 For the second raka’at, it is encouraged to choose a verse that does not precede the first in the order of the Quran.

 For example, you can read Surah Al-’Asr in the first raka’at and read Surah Al-Ikhlas in the second.

 While there is no harm in reading the same surah again for the next raka’at, this Ramadan could be an opportunity to learn other beautiful surah and further increase our appreciation of the Quran, especially since there are so many benefits of reciting the Quran.

 You may also opt to read from the mashaf, maybe a pocket Quran or Quran app.